jemimahmartinez/SFTP/README.md

 FROM SERVER: -Invalid user-id, try again
 ```
 #### ACCT
+This command uses your accountid you want to use on the remote system - also used for authentication
 ```
 $ USER student
 FROM SERVER: +User-id valid, send account and password